haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

   ssh: path/your/id_rsa.pub
 ```

-Here is some tricky parts, the current ignite don't support local docker image build.
-I have to push the image to public register [Docker hub](https://hub.docker.com/) to succesfully pull to ignite image.
+Here are some tricky parts, the current ignite doesn't support local docker image build.
+I have to push the image to the public register [Docker Hub](https://hub.docker.com/) to successfully import ignite's image.
-To start new VM
+To start a new VM

 ```bash
 $ sudo ignite run --config minconda.yaml